Massage Therapy Houston

 We usually use the above rice/Quinoa recipe before it goes bad, but 4 cups of cooked beans will last a lot longer, so we freeze several containers of the beans and defrost as needed.
 Remember the Braggs!
 Enjoy

 I try to avoid refined sugar, but do like something sweet.
 We defrost a bowl of cherries or mixed berries and sprinkle with cinnamon or cocoa powder.
 Next, add a little local honey, and there you have it!
 If you don't even want to add ANY sweetener, including honey, the berries are fine by themselves.
+ALSO: If you like a kick, sprinkle a dash of cayenne pepper!

 Disclaimer: I do enjoy an occasional traditional desert!